ZhenghLi/ASSAN/README.md

 Checkpoints and example data are available at [data link](https://drive.google.com/drive/folders/1UukU1JyGvZpOvjCq1umU_HyTLp1ZfUP0?usp=sharing).

-For preparation, simply put the shared data folder and the checkpoint file under the root of this repo.
+For data preparation, simply put the shared data folder and the checkpoint file under the root of this repo.
 The training data is splited along the width for faster loading.

 ## Instructions